redhat-openstack/infrared/docs/source/virsh.rst

     If ``--topology-extend`` is True, all nodes from ``--topology-nodes`` will be added as new additional nodes.

+* ``--topology-memory-overcommit``
+    By default memory overcommitment is false and provision will fail if Hypervisor's free memory is lower than required memory for all nodes.
+Use `--host-mem-overcommitment True` to change default behaviour.

 Network layout
 ~~~~~~~~~~~~~~
 Baremetal machine used as host for such setup is called `hypervisor`.
 The whole deployment is designed to